ryanWangYu/programming_guides/android/resource_management_best_practice.md

 Values
 ------

-There's no rules of naming in this directory.
+There is no rules of naming in this directory.
 The best practice is use different files to store different types of values.
 For example:

 + dimens		-- store margin/padding values in dp unit